dotnet/runtime/docs/design/features/host-tracing.md

 Tracing is enabled by setting `COREHOST_TRACE=1` env. variable.

-In .NET Core 2.1 and below the host tracing is only written to the `stderr` output of the process.
+In .NET Core 2.1 and below, the host tracing is only written to the `stderr` output of the process.

-Starting with .NET Core 3 tracing can be redirected and its verbosity controlled:
+Starting with .NET Core 3, tracing can be redirected and its verbosity controlled:

 * Redirect the trace to a file (always appends) - enable tracing via `COREHOST_TRACE=1` and also set `COREHOST_TRACEFILE=<path>` in the environment for the process.
 The `<path>` is resolved against current directory and the file is opened for text append write.
 * Control trace verbosity via `COREHOST_TRACE_VERBOSITY` env. variable.
-If unset tracing is with the maximum level of detail.
-When set in the range 1-4 the tracing verbosity increases with an increase in the value of `COREHOST_TRACE_VERBOSITY`.
+If not set, tracing contains the maximum level of detail.
+When set in the range 1-4, the tracing verbosity increases with an increase in the value of `COREHOST_TRACE_VERBOSITY`.
   * `COREHOST_TRACE_VERBOSITY=1` shows errors
   * `COREHOST_TRACE_VERBOSITY=2` shows errors and warnings
   * `COREHOST_TRACE_VERBOSITY=3` shows errors, warnings, and info